TypeScript Special Types

 Union Type

-In TypeScript, a union type is a type formed by combining two or more other types, allowing a variable to accept values of any one of those types.
-This is handy when a variable needs to be able to store different types of values at different times.
+In TypeScript, a union type is formed by combining two or more other types, allowing a variable to accept values of any one of those types.
+This is handy when a variable needs to store different types of values at different times.

 let myVariable: string | number;